 While compassionate care is the essence of our practice, we are committed to using the most current evidence-based research to define and support our clinical practices.
 We are dedicated to contributing to our profession through participating in data collection of nurse sensitive outcomes.
-We enhance our profession through our clinical affiliation with colleges and universities, providing clinical opportunities for nursing student as well as precepting and mentoring opportunities for nurses pursuing graduate and post graduate education.
+We enhance our profession through our clinical affiliation with colleges and universities, providing clinical opportunities for nursing student as well as precepting and mentoring opportunities for nurses pursuing graduate and postgraduate education.

 The practice of nursing throughout the organization is under the direction of our vice president of patient services / chief nurse officer (CNO) who is a member of the hospital administrative team.
-The CNO is responsible to ensure the practice of nursing is in accordance with the Texas State Nurse Practice Act.
+The CNO is responsible to ensure the practice of nursing is in accordance with the Texas Nursing Practice Act.
 Under the CNO’s direction the nursing leaders are responsible for the professional standards of care.
 This professional practice is based on the American Nurses Association standards of care as well as the standards of specialty nursing.

 National Nurses Week begins each year on May 6 and ends on May 12, Florence Nightingale’s birthday.
 These permanent dates enhance planning and position National Nurses Week as an established recognition event.
 As of 1998, May 8 was designated as National Student Nurses Day, to be celebrated annually.
 And as of 2003, National School Nurse Day is celebrated on the Wednesday within National Nurses Week each year.

 The nursing profession has been supported and promoted by the American Nurses Association (ANA) since 1896.
 Each of ANA’s state and territorial nurses associations promotes the nursing profession at the state and regional levels.
 Each conducts celebrations on these dates to recognize the contributions that nurses and nursing make to the community.